 AS TEAM GB climbed further up the medals table at the weekend, Olympic fever swept across Swindon as hundreds tried their hand at a variety of different sports.

 Wharf Green, in the town centre, is one of only 22 sites across the country that has been showing all the action from London on the Big Screen.

-And throughout the period of the Olympics and Paralympics, the venue has been equipped for people of all ages and abilities to take part in a number of sports, from football and trampolining, to tennis and netball.
+And throughout the period of the Olympics and Paralympics, the venue has been equipped for people of all ages and abilities to take part in a number of sports, from football and trampolining, to

 On Saturday, an orienteering maze was erected and proved popular among the crowds with more than 100 youngsters taking part.